BLCM/BLCMods/Borderlands 2 mods/Greem/README.md

 Some of you may know me from Messiah's videos as the "OP Weapon Guy."
 While a lot of my guns are a tad OP, I do make a few that make an effort to not be.

 Example is my Xiphos, it's powerful, but not OP.
-On the other hand, my MostOPModInExistence, has its damage set at the Game's Dmaage Cap (can be increased by Badass Rank and the Bee).
+On the other hand, my MostOPModInExistence, has its damage set at the Game's Damage Cap (can be increased by Badass Rank and the Bee).
 (1.07Billion)

 I hope you guys enjoy the mods I release.
 If you want to add me on Steam, click this [link](http://steamcommunity.com/id/greemking).